mirunaish/gochat/README.md

 What worked:

-- everything, eventually, hopefully
+- everything, eventually

 What didn't work:

 - I initially tried gorilla/mux, but that was more difficult to use so I switched to Gin.
 - originally I tried to have multiple group chatrooms, but that got complicated.
-- then i wanted to implement direct messages between two users, but the client UI would've been complicated.
+- then i implemented direct messages between two users, but didn't implement the UI for it.
-- error checking and reporting in the client is not as robust as it should be, for time reasons
+- error checking and reporting in the client is not as robust as it should be, i prioritized making it work
 - the design of the login page isn't responsive (it breaks if the window is resized)
 - for some reason the layout breaks on Firefox (but not on Firefox Nightly)
 - I had difficulty setting up the formatter provided by the VS Code Go extension.
 - staticcheck keeps saying functions defined in a different file in the same package are undefined...
-- adding debugging logs in go is difficult (i couldn't log the request body to the console)
+- adding debugging logs in go can be difficult (i couldn't log the request body to the console)
 - I made my AWS account more than a year ago so my free tier expired.
-- I tried signing up for Github Student for potential free DataOcean, but they still haven't processed my application.
+- I tried signing up for Github Student for potential free deployment, but they still haven't processed my application.
 - I signed up for Mogenius because they promised free deployment but it was a lie.
 - I made an Oracle Cloud account because they promised a free database but they thought I gave them false information (?).
+- I tried to create an AWS Elastic Beanstalk instance but it failed three times for different reasons.

 ## Authors